 What’s not Included

 The project is on the locally inhabited island of Naifaru, which sits within the Lhaviyani Atoll in the north of the Maldives.
-As the sixth most populous island in the Maldives, Naifaru boasts a lively community and offers a fantastic opportunity to meet new people.
+As the fifth most populous island in the Maldives, Naifaru boasts a lively community and offers a fantastic opportunity to meet new people.
 Most of the approximately 6000 inhabitants are Maldivian, however Naifaru is also home to several immigrant workers from countries such as Bangladesh and Sri Lanka.
 The island has many intricate streets lined with shops selling everything from ice creams to tailoring services, and there are several restaurants serving both local and western delicacies.
 Take the time to immerse yourself in the vibrant, friendly community and kick back and relax on the island’s beautiful beaches.

 In the Maldives, we are lucky to be surrounded by an abundance of tropical marine life, including five species of sea turtle.
 Unfortunately, because of threats such as habitat loss, poaching, the illegal pet trade, and injury from ghost net entanglement, most sea turtle species are now endangered.

 As a volunteer, you will be an integral part of our team, working alongside our Marine Biologists to gain practical turtle husbandry skills from cleaning and feeding, to assisting with administrating medical treatment.
 There is an on-site veterinarian that volunteers work with on most days at the marine center (as well as the marine biologist).
+Additionally, you will play an important part in raising awareness about marine conservation issues in the Maldives and creating awareness on our island.

 This program is perfect for budding conservationists who want to gain practical skills and field experience, or for volunteers who simply love sea turtles and want to interact with them sustainably.